DillonJHaller/cmse802_project/README.md

 **NOTE:** This process depends heavily on very large files (>1 GB each, and very numerous).
 Those files cannot be saved on GitHub.
 These instructions assume you have the data saved locally.
 If you do not, most of the code under `src` will not run.

-Most of the code so far written is pre-processing.
-There are three pre-processing steps, each with their own folder.
-The NLCD processing and HLS processing need to be done first, but between the two of them can be done in either order.
-After that, the training and testing data need to be generated.
-Finally, the actual model implementation is done at the end.

 <h4> 1a.
 Pre-processing land cover data </h4>

 The scripts for pre-processing land cover data are found under `src\Former_Farmland_Detection.` In brief, running `NLCD_ReClassifier.py` will save out landcover datasets that have been reclassified into only four land cover types, pasture, cropland, non-agricultural/non-developed (NAND), and developed.
 Running `Former_Farmland_Detection.py` will fetch those reclassified landcover datasets and convert them to Long-term pattern classes (LTPCs), which track the trajectories of the land cover over the last ten years of the original dataset.
 We are interested in pasture, farmland, and NAND areas and any area which transitioned between any two of those.
 Any other patterns are not considered further.
 These LTPCs constitute the labels for the machine learning model.